uniport/uniport-gateway/MIGRATION_GUIDE.md

 ### Bearer Only Middleware

-Please change the type of the `bearerOnly` middleware option `optional` from String to Boolean.
+* Please change the type of the `bearerOnly` middleware option `optional` from String to Boolean.
 Environment variables as Strings are still accepted.
+* Rename the configuration key `publicKeysReconcilation` to `publicKeysReconciliation`.

+### Back-channel Logout Middleware

+* Rename the configuration key `publicKeysReconcilation` to `publicKeysReconciliation`.

 ### Language Cookie Middleware